icopy-site/awesome/docs/awesome/awesome-dotnet-core.md

 * [ShareX](https://github.com/ShareX/ShareX) - Free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to over 80 supported destinations you can choose from. [https://getsharex.com](https://getsharex.com)
 * [SharpLab](https://github.com/ashmind/SharpLab) - .NET code playground that shows intermediate steps and results of code compilation. [https://sharplab.io](https://sharplab.io)
 * [sourcelink](https://github.com/dotnet/sourcelink) - SourceLink is a language- and source-control agnostic system for providing first-class source debugging experiences for binaries.
+* [System.CommandLine](https://github.com/dotnet/command-line-api) - System.CommandLine, a set of libraries for command line parsing, invocation, and rendering of terminal output.
 * [X.Web.Sitemap](https://github.com/dncuug/X.Web.Sitemap) – Simple sitemap generator for .NET and .NET Core
 * [X.Web.RSS](https://github.com/dncuug/X.Web.RSS) – Simple RSS Feed generator for .NET and .NET Core
 * [SmartCode](https://github.com/Ahoo-Wang/SmartCode) – SmartCode= IDataSource -> IBuildTask -> IOutput => Build Everything!!!
 (Including [Code generator])